koenderks/rcityviews/README.md

 <img src='https://github.com/koenderks/rcityviews/raw/master/man/figures/logo.png' width='149' height='173' alt='logo' align='right' margin-left='20' margin-right='20'/>

 This repository is an homage to the programming language `R`, open-source geographic data and the art of map making.
-It provides code and examples to render minimalistic maps using data from [OpenStreetMap](https://www.openstreetmap.org/).
+It provides code and examples to render customizable stylized city maps using data from [OpenStreetMap](https://www.openstreetmap.org/).

 * [Installation](#installation)
 * [Create your own in R](#create-your-own-in-r)
 * [Create your own in Shiny](#create-your-own-in-shiny)
 * [Acknowledgements](#acknowledgements)

-Every three hours this repository creates and tweets a map of a random city.
+Every three hours this repository creates and tweets a view of a random city.
 You can find all city views created so far at the twitter handle [`@rcityviews`](https://twitter.com/rcityviews).
 Please do not hesitate to share your own creations using the hashtag `#rcityviews`!

 ## Installation

-The functionality in this repository is implemented as an `R` package: `rcityviews`.
-However, this package is not available on CRAN and can therefore only be obtained via GitHub by running the following command in `R`:
+The functionality in this repository is implemented in the `R` package `rcityviews`.
+This package is not available on CRAN and can be obtained via GitHub by running the command below in `R`.

 ```r
 # install.packages("remotes") # Uncomment if you do not have the 'remotes' package installed